Khalid Hassan Milu: Career

-Milu debuted his music career with the album Ogo Priyo Bandhobi in 1980.
-He has rendered about 5,000 songs.
+As a little boy, he saw his father Modasser Ali Mia involved in music.
+He was inspired by his father and started a career in music.
+He started his career by using his father harmonium.
+He was trained by Robin Das, Souresh Das and a few other people.
+He debuted his music career with the album Ogo Priyo Bandhobi in 1980.
+He has rendered about 1,500 songs.
 He went on to release 12 other solo albums.
 He performed as a playback singer in about 250 films.

 Among his 12 other solo albums Protishodh Nio, Neela, Shesh Bhalobasha, Ayna and Manush are noteworthy.
 He had performed songs in about 250 films, including Shajani o shajani, Anek shadhonar porey, Je prem and others.
 He received the National Film Awards in 1994 and also many other prizes, including BACHSHASH awards.